 * While the two-seat Su-17UM was in development, parallel work was underway on a comparable single-seat variant, the "Su-17M3" (originally "Su-19"), with the new front fuselage, the K-36D ejection seat, and the space occupied by the back seat in the Su-17UM filled up with a fuel tank, giving a total internal fuel capacity of 4,880 liters (1,288 US gallons).
 Initial flight of the Su-17M3 was on 30 June 1976, with the variant going into VVS service in 1977.
 488 Su-17M3s were built into 1981, with the aircraft acquiring the NATO reporting name of "Fitter-H".

 The avionics of the Su-17M3 were considerably updated to the K-23-1 nav-attack suite, with updated optical sight, radio navigation systems, flight control system, IFF -- and in particular a Klyon-PS (Maple-PS) laser rangefinder & target designator, replacing the old Fon-1400 laser rangefinder in the intake cone.
 The Klyon-PS was an unorthodox laser targeting system by Western standards, lacking a display / joystick system.
-The pilot instead simply locked onto the target using his gunsight and the Klyon-PS automatically retained target lock from then on.
+The pilot instead simply locked onto the target using his gunsight, with the Klyon-PS automatically retaining target lock from then on.
 It had a field of view 12 degrees to each side, 6 degrees up, and 30 degrees down.
 It was said to have worked surprisingly well.

 SUKHOI SU-17M3 "FITTER-H": _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan (swept) 10.025 meters 32 feet 11 inches wing area (swept) 34.5 sq_meters 371 sq_feet wingspan (extended) 13.68 meters 44 feet 11 inches wing area (extended) 38.49_meters 414 sq_feet length 17.34 meters 56 feet 11 inches height 5.13 meters 16 feet 10 inches empty weight 10,880 kilograms 23,985 pounds normal loaded weight 17,000 kilograms 37,480 pounds MTO weight 19,630 kilograms 43,280 pounds max speed at altitude 2,300 KPH 1,428 MPH / 1,242 KT service ceiling 15,200 meters 49,870 feet range with warload 2,300 kilometers 1,430 MI / 1,245 NMI _____________________ _________________ _______________________